bburd/BibleRef/README.md

 # BibleRef
 This Discord bot was developed as a personal project to replace multiple bots in my server with just one.
 If you see this I have made this public and anyone is free to do what they wish with this project.

-BibleRef is a comprehensive tool for Bible study and engagement, featuring the full King James Version (KJV) Bible and the Strong's Concordance.
+BibleRef is a comprehensive tool for Bible study and engagement, featuring the full King James Version (KJV) Bible ~~and the Strong's Concordance~~.
 It includes a variety of features to enrich your spiritual journey and make Bible study more interactive and enjoyable.
 The bot is built using Node.js, making it straightforward to self-host and customize according to your needs.

 >[!NOTE]
 >This was created with God's will and ChatGPT, all glory to God it is working. 🙏